Blog /

 How many supervised driving hours does Kentucky require?

-Kentucky requires 60 total supervised driving hours, with 10 of those at night.
+Kentucky requires 60 total supervised driving hours.
+10 must be at night and 50 during the day.

 What counts as night driving in Kentucky?

-Night driving in Kentucky is defined as sunset to sunrise.
-You’ll need 10 hours of night driving.
+Night driving in Kentucky is defined as 12 am to 6 am.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in Kentucky?